opf/mijn-bureau-infra/docs/docs/components/livekit.md

-# Livekit - Video conferencing backend
+# Livekit

 MijnBureau supplies an installation of [livekit](https://livekit.io/).
 Livekit is an open-source video conferencing backend that enables video conferencing through the WebRTC standard.
+Running video conferencing requires in-dept knowledge of your network.
+You can also use a [hosted livekit](https://livekit.io/pricing) solution if that better suites your needs.

 ## Configuration